SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - I found it helpful to **have a short speech before every debate saying that verdict doesn't matter, growth happens regardless, and what matters is that they enjoy it.** Because even if this is common knowledge, I believe this needs to be drilled into the heads of freshers so that they are in the right headspace every debate.
 I did this throughout round 3, but I think post round 3 it probably isn't really required because they're used to it.

 If you're reading this, you would have already faced the grueling learning curve of being humbled over and over.
 I believe that if the extremely challenging parts of the learning curve are exposed to people too early, they wouldn't have the love-fueled commitment to persevere through the hardship.
-- I know this might look like juniors are being like snowflakes.
+- I know this may look like treating juniors like snowflakes.
 Even so debating does get sad, some friends and I still get sad on the regular.
 Having someone show empathy to you can mean the world to you.
 - + _Sure, the argument against this is that if you keep protecting them, they'll never be able to stand on their own two feet._
 - But I disagree, regardless of how much their wounds are bandaged by you, recurring wounds make them stronger naturally with time.
 - + _The other argument is to just follow natural selection so that you end up quickly with the debaters who had the most mettle to begin with.
 But I believe people can grow mettle over time (with your nurturing), and you're leaving these people out if you just let them end themselves._